MichaelShoemaker/michaelshoemaker.github.io/README.md

 This repository contains the source code for [Michael Shoemaker's GitHub Pages site](https://michaelshoemaker.github.io).

-If you’d like to **make your own website using this as a template**, you can either use the Template Button on the repo.
+If you’d like to **make your own website using this as a template**, you can either use the "Use this template" button on the repo.
 The video below gives a brief walkthrough.

 ## 🎥 Video Walkthrough